openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 | start           | StartOfDay |
 | offset          | -P1D       |

+#### Electricity Tax

+The standard channel for electricity tax is `electricity-tax`.
+For customers using electricity for heating, a reduced electricity tax rate may apply (see [Reduced electricity tax applies](#reduced-electricity-tax-applies)).
+This reduced rate is made available through channel `reduced-electricity-tax`.

+The binding cannot determine or manage rate variations as they depend on metering data.
+Usually `reduced-electricity-tax` is preferred when using electricity for heating.

 #### Hourly Prices

 The format of the `hourly-prices` JSON array is as follows: